-Discuss the role of neural mechanisms in eating and satiation (24 Marks)
+Neural mechanism in eating and satiation (24 marks)Watch

 Homeostatic mechanisms maintain a consistent natural environment for the body.
 Thus food intake is regulated to maintain normal levels and a set weight for individuals.
 The body has evolved two separate systems, one for turning on eating and one for turning it off.
 A decline in glucose levels in the blood activates a part of the brain called the Lateral Hypothalamus, resulting in feelings of hunger.
 The Lateral Hypothalamus is known as the `start’ switch.
 A neurotransmitter found in the hypothalamus known as neuropeptide Y (NPY) and may be particularly important in turning on eating.
 When injected into the stomachs of rats this immediately causes them to eat even when full (Wickens 2000).
 As a result of activation of the LH the individual searches for and consumes food.
 As a result glucose levels rise again.
 The ventromedial hypothalamus (VMH) is now important for turning off eating – this is the stop switch that activates feelings of satiation.
 A rise in glucose activates the VMH, leading to feelings of satiation and inhibiting further eating.